psychminded.co.uk

 It is surely wrong that they do not promote optimism and a belief in recovery.
 It is surely wrong that psychotropic drugs that impair functioning are seen as the first port of call and that patients have little choice over what goes in their bodies.
 It is surely wrong that many people who stop taking their medication feel they have to lie about this to their psychiatrists.
 We are supposed to live in a democracy but if you are being treated for a mental health problem in our society you are very often living in a totalitarian regime.

-* Rufus May is a clinical psychologist with Bradford District Care Trust's assertive outreach team, and honorary research fellow with the Centre For Community Citizenship And Mental Health at the University of Bradford.
+* Rufus May is a clinical psychologist with Bradford District Care Trust's assertive outreach team, and honorary research fellow with the at the University of Bradford.
 Rufusmay.com

 * The Doctor Who Hears Voices is on Monday, April 21 on Channel 4 at 10pm